Problem Description

 Key Insights

-- The minimum insertions required will be equal to the length of the string minus the length of the longest palindromic subsequence.
+- The minimum number of insertions required is equal to the length of the string minus the length of the LPS.

 Space and Time Complexity